Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Introduction

 \section{Introduction}

 Narrative is a fundamental part of how we communicate and make sense of our experiences.
 As \citet{herman2009basic} describes, ``Narrative roots itself in the lived, felt experience of human or human-like agents interacting in an ongoing way with their surrounding environment..."
-Understanding narrative is, therefore, a necessary skill large language models (LLMs) need in order to engage with the subtleties of human experience and communication.
+Understanding narrative is, therefore, a necessary skill Large Language Models (LLMs) need in order to engage with the subtleties of human experience and communication.
 We test how well LLMs understand the subtleties of narrative through the task of narrative summarization, with a focus on interpreting themes and meaning in addition to capturing plot.

 For our narrative form, we use fiction short stories as they present several interesting challenges.
 Fiction writing does not follow a clear intro-body-conclusion format and instead may follow a nonlinear timeline, hint at things only abstractly, or deliberately mislead the reader.
 Fiction may use multiple language varieties and creative language.
 For example, consider this quote from Toni Morrison's \textit{Beloved}: ``The pieces I am, she gather them and give them back to me in all the right order" \cite{morrison2004beloved}.
 This sentence uses complex metaphor and African American Language \cite{deas2023evaluation, grieser2022black} from the late 1800's to express a beautiful relationship between two characters.
 Finally, fiction short stories can be longer than an LLM's context window.
-Here, we consider stories up to 10,000 tokens long.
+Here, we consider stories up to 10,000 tokens long, which fit within the context window of the paid LLMs we use but are too long for the context window of the open-source LLM we use.

 Evaluations of narrative summarization on long documents have been scarce due to several key challenges: 1) Narrative text is generally either in the public domain (and therefore likely in LLM training data) or under copyright, and 2) Holistic summary evaluation has been prohibitively difficult due to a lack of reliable automatic metrics \cite{fabbri2021summeval, chang2023booookscore} and complications with human evaluation.
 For example, it can take someone over an hour to thoroughly read and evaluate just one story and summary, which quickly becomes expensive.